Tennessee governor’s aide warned new COVID law was illegal

 Republican legislative leaders, who called the three-day sprint session against COVID-19 mandates after the governor declined to do so, have lauded the final product despite objections from prominent business interests, school leaders and others.

-Senate Speaker Randy McNally’s office expressed no concerns about how the law accommodates people with disabilities, and downplayed the legal concerns raised by the governor’s office.
+The Senate speaker’s office expressed no concerns about how the law accommodates people with disabilities, and downplayed the legal concerns raised by the governor’s office.

-McNally “does not agree with this particular objection and supports the law the governor signed,” said his spokesperson, Adam Kleinheider.
+McNally “does not agree with this particular objection and supports the law the governor signed,” said McNally’s spokesperson, Adam Kleinheider.

 Under the law, families can request accommodations for their children with disabilities to have “an in-person educational setting in which other persons who may place or otherwise locate themselves within six feet (6′) of the person receiving the reasonable accommodation for longer than fifteen (15) minutes are wearing a face covering provided by the school.”